enrique26/jquery.simplePagination/README.md

   currentPage: 2,
   previousButtonClass: "btn btn-default btn-xs",
-  nextButtonClass: "btn btn-default btn-xs", paginatorContainer:'#containerDivControls',/*add reference to container paginator id, if is not defined, the controls container id added by default*/ paginatorAlign:'center'/* control alignment*/
+  nextButtonClass: "btn btn-default btn-xs", paginatorContainer:'#containerDivControls',/*add reference to container paginator id, if is not defined, the controls container is added by default*/ paginatorAlign:'center'/* control alignment*/
 });
 ```